Skip to content

 Integration Strategies within the Toolbox

 The toolbox will support multiple integration strategies depending on the research question and data availability.
-Late integration is implemented by processing each omics layer independently (e.g., significant variants, detecting differentially methylated regions, profiling microbial differences) and combining the results at the interpretation stage, through pathway enrichment, network analyses, or meta-analyses.
+Late integration is implemented by processing each omics layer independently (e.g., calling variants, detecting differentially methylated regions, profiling microbial differences) and combining the results at the interpretation stage, through pathway enrichment, network analyses, or meta-analyses.
 This approach is straightforward, robust to technical differences across datasets, and provides biologically interpretable outcomes.

 With both late and mid integration modules, the toolbox ensures flexibility: researchers can choose simpler workflows when appropriate, but also apply state-of-the-art integrative modeling for comprehensive analyses.